Mathematics of cyclic redundancy checks: Error detection strength

 That is, the CRC of any message with the $K(x)$ polynomial is the same as that of the same message with the $K'(x)$ polynomial with a zero appended.
 It is just a waste of a bit.)

 The combination of these factors means that good CRC polynomials are often primitive polynomials (which have the best 2-bit error detection) or primitive polynomials of degree $n-1$, multiplied by $x+1$ (which detects all odd numbers of bit errors, and has half the two-bit error detection ability of a primitive polynomial of degree $n$).

 Bitfilters

-Analysis technique using bitfilters allows one to very efficiently determine the properties of a given generator polynomial.
+Analysis using bitfilters allows one to very efficiently determine the properties of a given generator polynomial.
 The results are the following: